 The information contained in these materials may be based on assumptions regarding market conditions and other matters as reflected herein.
 No representation is made regarding the reasonableness of such assumptions or the likelihood that any such assumptions will coincide with actual market conditions or events, and these materials should not be relied upon for such purposes.
 The Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may from time to time have long or short positions in, and buy and sell, the securities mentioned herein or derivatives thereof (including options).
-In addition, the Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may have an investment or commercial banking relationship with Fannie Mae.
+In addition, the Initial Purchasers and their respective affiliates, officers, directors, partners and employees, including persons involved in the preparation or issuance of this Offering Memorandum, may from time to time have long or short positions involved in the preparation or issuance of this Offering Memorandum, may have an investment or commercial banking relationship with Fannie Mae.
 See "Risk Factors - The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders - Potential Conflicts of Interest of the Initial Purchasers and their Affiliates".
 Information in this Offering Memorandum is current only as of the date appearing on such material.
 Information in this Offering Memorandum regarding any Notes supersedes all prior information regarding such Notes.
 The Notes may not be suitable for all prospective investors.